 UCF Gift Money Opportunities

 Gift money can come in the form of scholarships or grants from a variety of sources.
-Be sure to look into non-profit and private organizations that may offer gift money that you can take advantage of.
+Be sure to look into non-profit and private organizations that may offer gift money.
 Specific colleges and departments at the University of Central Florida offer scholarships or fellowships on the basis of academic merit and other specific criteria.
 For a full listing of these offerings, the application process, and details surrounding departmental scholarships, the Office of Student Financial Assistance keeps updated information on the website.

 UCF also participates in several scholarship programs for full-time undergraduate students (taking at least 12 credits) on the basis of academic merit.
 Students enrolling in UCF directly from high school are automatically considered for awards under the Pegasus Scholarship program that includes: